Actindo-AG/Documentation/Payments/Overview/02_Features.md

 ## Payment processing and accounting linked
  The Actindo *Payment* module connects the business accounts at your various payment service providers and the Actindo *Payment Processing* module.
 In being the smart connection between those two modules, the Actindo *Payment* module helps you to process orders faster and more efficiently.
 Thanks to automated payment checks, incoming payments are registered directly, and orders could therefore be processed immediately.
 Refunds can be made just as quickly and automatically.
-By linking payment and accounting, you not only minimize the workload for your employees, but also offer your customers a smooth and fast service.
+By linking payment and accounting, you do not only minimize the workload for your employees, but also offer your customers a smooth and fast service.

 ## Managing all payments centrally
 The payment options for customers are diverse, and so are the payment service providers that exist on the market today.
 In order to be able to offer your customers the widest possible range of payment methods - from invoice to credit card to direct debit - cooperation with various providers is required and provided by Actindo.
 This enables the management of all payments and refunds centrally via the *Actindo Core1 Platform*.
-In order to have consistent databases, the *Payments* module can reconcile each day whether all payments have been successfully transferred from the payment service provider to the *Payments* module, if this is supported by the payment service provider.
+In order to have consistent databases and if this is supported by the payment service provider, the *Payments* module can reconcile each day whether all payments have been successfully transferred from the payment service provider to the *Payments* module.
 In addition, the *Payments module* supports both asynchronous and synchronous processing.

 ## Handling of sensitive data